In Swingvy, we auto-calculate the SDL amount for you in the Month-end payroll.

-The SDL collected are channelled to the Skills Development Fund (SDF), and is used to finance workforce upgrading programmes and to provide training grants to employers when they send their employees for training under the National Continuing Education Training system.
+The SDL collected are channeled to the Skills Development Fund (SDF), and is used to finance workforce upgrading programs and to provide training grants to employers when they send their employees for training under the National Continuing Education Training system.

 The SDL and SDF are managed by the SkillsFuture Singapore Agency (SSG).

 CPF Board collects SDL on behalf of the SkillsFuture Singapore Agency (SSG)*.

 In addition to the CPF contribution and Foreign Worker Levy, Skills Development Levy (SDL) is another mandatory levy that employers have to pay for all employees working in Singapore, including: